Some US Olympians enlist in order to make it to the Games

-2 of9 Emily Sweeney, of the United States, slides during the luge women's singles run 3 at the 2022 Winter Olympics, Tuesday, Feb.
-8, 2022, in the Yanqing district of Beijing.
-Dmitri Lovetsky/AP Show More Show Less

-3 of9 United States' Ben Loomis competes during the cross-country skiing portion of the individual Gundersen normal hill/10km event at the 2022 Winter Olympics, Wednesday, Feb.
-9, 2022, in Zhangjiakou, China.
-Aaron Favila/AP Show More Show Less

-4 of9 Kelly Curtis, of United States, finishes the women's skeleton run 2 at the 2022 Winter Olympics, Friday, Feb.
+3 of9 Kelly Curtis, of United States, finishes the women's skeleton run 2 at the 2022 Winter Olympics, Friday, Feb.
 11, 2022, in the Yanqing district of Beijing.
-Mark Schiefelbein/AP Show More Show Less 5 of9
+Mark Schiefelbein/AP Show More Show Less

+4 of9 Kelly Curtis, of United States, slides during the women's skeleton run 2 at the 2022 Winter Olympics, Friday, Feb.
+11, 2022, in the Yanqing district of Beijing.
+Pavel Golovkin/AP Show More Show Less 5 of9

 6 of9 Kelly Curtis, of United States, slides during the women's skeleton run 2 at the 2022 Winter Olympics, Friday, Feb.
 11, 2022, in the Yanqing district of Beijing.
 Dmitri Lovetsky/AP Show More Show Less

-7 of9 Kelly Curtis, of United States, slides during the women's skeleton run 2 at the 2022 Winter Olympics, Friday, Feb.
-11, 2022, in the Yanqing district of Beijing.
-Pavel Golovkin/AP Show More Show Less
+7 of9 Emily Sweeney, of the United States, slides during the luge women's singles run 3 at the 2022 Winter Olympics, Tuesday, Feb.
+8, 2022, in the Yanqing district of Beijing.
+Dmitri Lovetsky/AP Show More Show Less

 8 of9 Emily Sweeney, of the United States, stretches prior the luge women's singles run 2 at the 2022 Winter Olympics, Monday, Feb.
 7, 2022, in the Yanqing district of Beijing.
 Mark Schiefelbein/AP Show More Show Less